Mehdierli/ProgrammingNotes/Angular.md

     + Called after the constructor and the first ngOnChanges()
     + Mostly we use ngOnInit for all the initialization/declaration and avoid stuff to work in the constructor

+## What are angular component life cycle hooks?
+* Directive and component instances have a lifecycle as Angular creates, updates, and destroys them.
+* Developers can manage lifecycle by implementing one or more of the lifecycle hook interfaces in the Angular core library.
+* Angular creates and renders components along with their children, checks when their data-bound properties change, and destroys them before removing them from the DOM.
+* Angular offers lifecycle hooks that provide visibility into these key life moments and the ability to act when they occur.
+* A directive has the same set of lifecycle hooks.

 ## How do you submit a form.
 * use (ngSubmit)